Event poster reiterating what is in the description box

 ABOUT THE TALK

-This talk will provide insights into Japanese history, culture, and educational systems through the lens of "disability."
+This talk provided insights into Japanese history, culture, and educational systems through the lens of "disability."

-Lastly, the talk will address the current state of "Japanese-style inclusive education" and highlight the challenges that Japan continues to confront in this regard.
+Lastly, the talk addressed the current state of "Japanese-style inclusive education" and highlight the challenges that Japan continues to confront in this regard.

 ABOUT THE SPEAKER